apocaliss92/scrypted-advanced-notifier/README.md

 - Set a `Decibel threshold` for the audio level to alert
 - Set `Duration in seconds` if the audio should last at least these seconds to trigger a notification.
 Leave blank to notify right away

+## Sequences
+In the sequences section, on the plugin page, you will be able to define a custom sequence with various steps.
+Sequences can be used on detection rules when it gets trigger or reset.
+(Initially only a few will be available, ask for more if you wish something more specific)

 ## Stored images

 The plugin will store on filesystem, if configured, images for every basic detection and rule.
 Set the following configurations on the plugin page under the Storage tab